contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/03_saving.md

 Of course a drive can store requests but also other kind of containers:

 * scenario: a scenario is an ordered set of requests.
-It is very helpful to define a sequence of requests and play it again, and again, and again.
+It is very helpful to define a sequence of requests and play it again, and again, and again (TODO link to the scenario page).
 * service: a service contains either scenarios or requests.
 The single supported order is by type, then by name.
 * project: a project contains either scenarios, services or requests.
 The single supported order is by type, then by name.